rgiovani/data-search/readme.md

 }
 ```
 Now note that both objects have been returned.
-Even if the first object does not have all the information you typed in, it still has 'ADVENTURE' in the genre 'title' so now it is returned.
+Even if the first object does not have all the information you typed in, it still has 'ADVENTURE' in the 'genre' so now it is returned.

 <br/>

 ## **Tip to use the 'Filter by value'**

-- The idea for the use of this priority attribute could be in the case of your application has search not only by field but also by filters, in the case of filters of genre of films (adventure, action etc...).
+- The idea for using a value in an attribute could be if your application has a search not only for fields but also for filters, in the case of film genre filters (adventure, action, etc ...).
 - So besides waiting for the user to type something, the application can also wait for him to pass a filter.
 - Then if he writes 'lords ring' in the search bar and selects 'war' in the filter the search would look something like this:
 ```
 const res = 'lords ring';
 search(datasetResult, res, false, 'war');
 ```
-- The result would be the objects searched by typing but with priorities in the filters.
+- The result would be the objects searched by typing but also bringing the result of the filters.

 ## **Search distance**